AgoraNomic/Help/Email.md

 **Use Plain Text Formatting.** Non-plain text formatting options will often make complex emails difficult to read.

+**Hard-wrap lines.** Some participants in Agora use email clients that require text to be wrapped to 80 characters.
+In order to accomodate this, we generally wrap all text to 72 characters.
+This is especially important for proposals, in which any rules text should mirror the formatting of the ruleset.

 # Message Filtering, Sorting, Management

 ## Setting up filters